julius-e/the-russian-bats/web/src/content/keepers.md

 Every year you allowed to carry over _some_ of your players.
 There are rules governing which players are eligible to be kept each year.
 The rules are as follows:

 ### Players must be in yahoo's list of players.
-Self explanitory: to keep a player, they must exist in the yahoo system. **The list of players is the responsiblilty of Yahoo, the commissioner has no control of if/when players are added**
+Self explanatory: to keep a player, they must exist in the yahoo system. **The list of players is the responsibility of Yahoo, the commissioner has no control of if/when players are added**

 ### You may keep up to 3 players
 You don't have to keep any players, but you can keep up to 3.